gnordstrom/day9-project-jQuery2/README.md

 Now, let's create a folder called 'app.'
 This is where we will store the guts of our app.
 Inside the app folder let's make a folder called 'scripts.'
 This is where we will store all our Javascript.

-Inside the js folder we will create our main Javascript named 'scripts.js'.
+Inside the scripts folder we will create our main Javascript named 'scripts.js'.

 Now that we've made our basic files, we want to get them all hooked together in our index.html file.